AdityaAVG/Pikabu/README.md

 # **Pikabu- A Pokemon identifier based on the image used**

-**Pikau** is a machine learning model designed to identify the Pokemon based on the image provided.
+Pikabu is a machine learning model designed to identify the Pokemon based on the image provided.
 Currently limited to only three but most popular Pokemons -Pikachu , Bulbasaur, Charmander.
 ---

 ## **Getting Started**